xbmc/Official-Kodi-Remote-iOS/README.md

 `bundle exec fastlane asc`

+If you also want to draft release on Github, define `GITHUB_API_TOKEN` environment variable like above.

 Optional parameters:

 - `app_version`
 - `build_number`
+- `release_name` (you'll be asked to enter it if not provided)

 Omitted parameter means "use the latest uploaded".
 [More about passing parameters](https://docs.fastlane.tools/advanced/lanes/#passing-parameters).